SaiHarsha502vvit/recipe-finder/README.md

 ## Deployment

-The application is deployed and can be accessed at [Recipe Finder](/).
+The application is deployed and can be accessed at [https://flavorfind-ai.netlify.app/].